TRIP-Lab/itinerum-tripkit/README.md

 Documentation for library usage: https://itinerum-datakit.readthedocs.io/

-This library serves as a bootstrapping framework to process data from the Itinerum platform in a standardized format.
+This library serves as a bootstrapping framework to process data from the Itinerum platform and hardward GPS loggers in a standardized format.
 It can be used both through Jupyter for exploring data interactively and imported as a module in standalone applications.

-This repository should mirror the deployed version(s) of the Itinerum platform algorithms within the TRIPLab directories.
+This repository also acts as the development grounds for the version(s) of the Itinerum platform algorithms within the Github TRIPLab repositories.

 ## Setup